matias-vazquez/SistemasEmbebidos/LSE05/README.md

 ```
 * If all the records are used, you must replace the oldest with the new one.
 * You should report the temperature and the records every 10 seconds.

+## Report
+1.
+2. Link to your GitHub repository containing the codes for Lab work, parts I and II.
+3. Report the commands to build and execute the program in C writen in Part II.
+4. Report printouts illustrating the correct operation of your program.